fengyueran/Create-React-App-XHM/README.md

-# Create-React-App-XHM
+# create-app-xhm
-fast generation of projects with create-react-app-xhm cli
+fast generation of projects with create-app-xhm cli